 Inflation rate is calculated by change in the composite price index (CPI).
-The CPI in 2009 was 843.00.
-It was 847.50 in the previous year, 2008.
+The CPI in 2010 was 881.9.
+It was 843 in the previous year, 2009.
 The difference in CPI between the years is used by the Office for National Statistics to officially determine inflation.
-Because the 2009 CPI is less than 2008 CPI, negative inflation (also known as deflation) has occurred.

 |CPI in 2009||843.000|